The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

-Given such an abstract Fredholm module $\Mod$, its {\em Chern character} is then a linear functional $\Ch(\Mod)$ on the {\em cyclic chain complex} $\CC(\Omega)$ of Connes.
-This complex carries three differentials: the differential $\underline{d}$, which is induced from the differential $d$ of $\Omega$, the {\em Hochschild differential} $\underline{b}$ and the {\em Connes operator} $\underline{B}$.
-The Chern character is closed with respect to the {\em total differential} $\underline{d} + \underline{b} + \underline{B}$ (c.f.\ Thm.~\ref{ThmChClosed} below) which acts on linear functionals on $\CC(\Omega)$ by precomposition, c.f.~\eqref{dualy}.
+Given an abstract $\vartheta$-summable Fredholm module $\Mod$, the desired extension of the JLO-cocycle is then a linear functional $\Ch_{\Mod}$ on the {\em cyclic chain complex} $\CC(\Omega)$ of Connes, which we call the {\em Chern character} of $\Mod$.
+The complex $\CC(\Omega)$ carries three differentials: the differential $\underline{d}$, which is induced from the differential $d$ of $\Omega$, the {\em Hochschild differential} $\underline{b}$ and the {\em Connes operator} $\underline{B}$.
+The Chern character is closed with respect to the {\em total differential} $\underline{d} + \underline{b} + \underline{B}$ (c.f.\ Thm.~\ref{ThmChClosed} below) which acts on linear functionals on $\CC(\Omega)$ by duality, c.f.~\eqref{dualy}.

-\begin{theoremA} The Chern character $\Ch(\Mod)$ is even and closed, that is,
+\begin{theoremA} The Chern character $\Ch_{\Mod}$ is even and closed, that is,

 \end{theoremA}